 Wearing a properly fitted mouthguard while participating in PE classes, organized sports, or even playground activities can prove to be very beneficial.
 Your Lincoln Dentist for Children can make custom, affordable mouthguards at any of our Nebraska Family Dentistry locations.
-For this reason, the price for a well fitted, a custom mouthguard is only $75.
+For this reason, the price for a well fitted, a custom mouthguard made by a dentist in Lincoln, NE is only $75.
 We believe in making affordable mouthguards, so everyone can have access to them!
 After all, we want you to be able to protect your smile.

 Preventing decay and gum disease is essential for overall wellness.

 Did you know that kids as early as 12 years of age can show signs of gum disease?